ergest/sql_patterns/Book/chap0.md

 ## Who this book is for
 This book is for anyone who is familiar with SQL and wants to take their skills to the next level.
 We won't cover any of the basic syntax here so make sure you have that down pat.
 I expect you to already know how to join tables and do basic filtering and aggregation.

-If you find that your SQL code is often inefficient and slow, this book is for you.
+If you find that your SQL code is often inefficient and slow and you want to make it faster, this book is for you.

-If you find that your SQL code is long, messy and hard to understand, this book is for you
+If you find that your SQL code is long, messy and hard to understand and you want to make it cleaner, this book is for you

-If you find that your SQL code is brittle and breaks easily when data changes, this book is for you.
+If you find that your SQL code breaks easily when data changes and you want to make it more resilient, this book is for you.

 ## What you'll learn in this book
 I'm a huge fan of project-based learning.
 You can learn anything if you can come up with an interesting project to use it thing in.
 I used a project when I taught myself data science.